 When it comes to tropical fruits - the Mango reigns supreme in the Philippines.
 I grew up with mango trees in our backyard.
 I have memories of my grandma smoking the mango tree.
 She would rake the dried leaves and twigs in our backyard into a pile under the mango tree and light a small fire - the purpose is to get the smoke up into the tree.
 Some say it's because the smoke drive the bugs away from the precious fruits that they love to nibble on.
 I don't know if this is scientifically true but that tree has always given us bag loads of mangoes.

 I remember summer afternoons when we take turns using a sickle tied to a long bamboo pole to cut off the fruits from the branch.
 I'd rather do that than climb the tree!
 Sometimes though one of our adventurous friends will just climb up the tree and pick the fruits and then throw it down to us.
 The one who catches the most mangoes with bear hands win.
 I was never a good catcher so I often ended up just getting the mangoes that landed on the ground!
 Oh how much fun we had during those summer days.
 After that we'll go to the beach and swim!

 1 cup crushed Ice

-If you like what you see and would like to receive new recipe updates we'd love you to subscribe to our posts and join our site.
-Also do like us in Facebook so you can get the latest updates and so much more.
-Thanks for visiting and happy browsing!
+If you like what you see and would like to receive new recipe updates, we'd love you to subscribe through email, get our feed or join our site.
+Feel free to like us on Facebook, follow us on Pinterest and Google+ too where you can get more recipes.
+Thanks and happy browsing!